 section of this syllabus (above).
 Due dates can be found in the Timetable of all Due Dates as well (also above).
 The paper for the first module should be one (or two) paragraphs, and it should describe a teacher that has influenced your life.
 The remaining papers should be two to three pages each, and you are being asked in these papers to create and write a story of your own that shows an understanding of relevant philosophical concepts.
-The rubric I will be using to grade the papers is attached to this syllabus and will also be available on Blackboard.
-You will receive a grade for each paper, and the average of these five grades will make up 50% of your course grade.
-You will submit your papers by going to the assignment function in Blackboard in the Module for each week.
+The rubric I will be using to grade the papers is attached to this syllabus and will also be available on Canvas.
+You will receive a grade for each paper, and you should look at the comments I make on your papers and on the rubric to make adjustments to and improve your writing style.
+You will submit your papers by going to the Weekly Work and Assignments function in Canvas and then to the appropriate module.
+Please submit your paper in a WORD document.

-Grading Percentages:
+Grading:

 The total number of points you can earn on Discussion Board Posts, Questions from the Text, and Discussion Board Responses is 190.
-Your score on Discussion Board Posts, Questions from the Text, and Discussion Board Responses will make up 50% of your grade for the course.
-The average grade for your five papers will make up the remaining 50%.
+The papers are worth 10 points each, and so you can earn 50 points for the course with your paper grades.
+You will be able to see your current grade for the course at any time by looking at the Canvas site.